Rezal Zambery

-Rezal Zambery Yahya (born 10 October 1978 in Batu Pahat, Johor) is a Malaysian former footballer who plays as a midfielder.
+Rezal Zambery Yahya (born 10 October 1978 in Batu Pahat, Johor) is a Malaysian former footballer who played as a midfielder.
 He is former head coach for Kelantan in Malaysia Premier League.

 Career

 Rezal played in the Johor youth teams before making his senior debut in 1997.
 With Johor, he won Malaysia FA Cup in 1998 and Premier Two league title in 1999.
 He transferred to Kelantan FA in 2001, before coming back to Johor a year later to play with club side Johor FC.